P5vc/Documentation/Contributing/CodeStandards.md

 - Only import what you need
 - Make your lines as long as you need (without being impractical about it)
 - Always use tabs instead of spaces
+- Never leave trailing spaces/tabs at the end of a line